Fundamentals

 Using triplicity in chart interpretation

 The triplicity rulers of the sect light (the Sun for day charts, the Moon for night charts) are particularly important in Hellenistic astrology.
-The day ruler of the sect light's triplicity indicates the quality of the first third of life, the night ruler the middle third, and the participating ruler the final third.
+The ruler matching the chart's sect indicates the quality of the first third of life, the other day/night ruler indicates the middle third, and the participating ruler indicates the final third.

 Beyond life-period rulers, triplicity helps differentiate two planets with the same essential dignity.
 If both Jupiter and Saturn are in domicile, but only one is also its own triplicity ruler, that one has the higher composite score and arguably the stronger condition.